 In Trump cabinet, Commerce Secretary will run trade policy

 U.S. President-elect Donald Trump plans to put his pick for Commerce Secretary, billionaire investor Wilbur Ross, in charge of his get-tough trade policy, a transition team spokesman said on Tuesday.
-It is a signal of how Trump, who is also interviewing candidates to be the U.S. Trade Representative , plans to elevate a crackdown on competitors in the world market and the overhaul of trade deals that he says have hurt U.S. factory jobs.
+Billionaire investor Wilbur Ross has been named commerce secretary.

 Add your comments below